 The cause of CRPS is unknown.
 There is no specific diagnostic test.
 Your doctor will diagnose CRPS based on your signs and symptoms.

 There is no cure.
 It can get worse over time, and may spread to other parts of the body.
-Occasionally it goes away, either temporarily or for good.
+Occasionally the symptoms go away, either temporarily or for good.
 Treatment focuses on relieving the pain, and can include medicines, physical therapy, and nerve blocks.

 NIH: National Institute of Neurological Disorders and Stroke

 - Complex Regional Pain Syndrome (American Academy of Family Physicians) Also in Spanish